-Within the project consortium Rupprecht Consult is mainly responsible for the development of the mission statement, objectives and planning principles as well as for the evaluation concept.
+Within the project consortium we are mainly responsible for the development of the mission statement, objectives and planning principles as well as for the evaluation concept.

-In addition, the company contributes to the catalogue of measures, the final documentation and the coordination and citizen participation by means of citizens' conferences, steering committee meetings and stakeholder discussions.
+In addition, our team contributes to the catalogue of measures, the final documentation and the coordination and citizen participation by means of citizens' conferences, steering committee meetings and stakeholder discussions.